ThomasHeb/4AxisFoamCutter/README.md

 # Hardware
 - Arduino Mega 2560
-- 128x64 LCD Display / SD card reader from RepRap with connector to Ramps 1.4
+- 128x64 LCD Display / SD card reader from RepRap with connector to Ramps 1.4 or 1.6
-- Ramps 1.4
+- Ramps 1.4 or 1.6
 - 4x stepper driver A4988
 - 8x micro switch NC as limit switch
 - 4x 100nF capacitor